- Sofitel Chicago Magnificent Mile

 Marc started his career in the office supplies industry.
 These days he works with

-global brands including 3M, L’Oreal, Bosch and Porsche to grow online and
+global brands including 3M, L’Oreal, Bosch and Beiersdorf to grow online and

 in-store sales in partnership with approved retailers.

 10:00 What next for the Big Box players?

 – Evaluating, comparing and contrasting the current strategies of Staples,